RajuHalder/SemDDA/README.md

-# SemDDA
+# SemDDA: Semantics-based Database Dependecy Analyzer

-SemDDA is a dependency analyzer written in Java.
-It provides a user-friendly interface to compute both syntax and semantic-based Database-Database dependency in various abstract domains of interest.
+SemDDA is a database dependency analyzer written in Java.
+It provides a user-friendly interface to compute both syntax and semantic-based database-database dependencies in various abstract domains of interest.

 The tool consists of following modules:
 * Proformat: It preprocesses input program file to add line numbers (starting from zero) to all statements, ignoring comments.
 Assuming input programs syntactically correct, the module separates program's statements based on the predefined delimiters and right braces [3].
 During this process, it also computes Non-Comment Lines of Code (NCLOC) and the number of SQL statements present in the program.
 In particular, the presence of Data Manipulation Language (DML) statements is identified based on the presence of keywords such as **SELECT**, **UPDATE**, **DELETE** and **INSERT** in the statements.